Tearran/its-shortStack/README.md

 # its_shorstack
-its_shorstack is companion to display output from [its-i2cDevices](https://github.com/Tearran/its-i2cDevices)  for the Raspberry pi
+its_shorstack is companion to display output from [its-i2cDevices](https://github.com/Tearran/its-i2cDevices)  for the Raspberry pi copy any its from [its-i2cDevices](https://github.com/Tearran/its-i2cDevices) to root of its-shortStack folder to see link Change the permitions to 'chmod +x its-<name>.py to view on page

 ## Requirements
 - Debian arm-based distro